-- Describe a suitable ERM framework for the company. - Analyse five potential costs that may be associated with the implementation of your ERM framework. - Analyse five potential benefits that may be associated with the implementation of your ERM framework. - Recommend, based on your analysis, how you could minimise the costs and maximise the benefits for the company.
+- Describe a suitable ERM framework for the company. - Analyse five potential costs that may be associated with the implementation of your ERM framework. - Analyse five potential benefits that may be associated with the implementation of your ERM framework. - Make recommendations, based on your analysis, for how you could minimise the costs and maximise the benefits for the company by implementing your ERM framework.